CumulusNetworks/docs/content/guides/Cumulus-nsxt.md

 {{%notice note%}}

-In the case of a non-LAG N-VDS uplink profle, no **MLAG ports** will be seen in the MLAG show output.
+In the case of a non-LAG N-VDS uplink profile, no **MLAG ports** will be seen in the MLAG show output.
 The lack of MLAG ports doesn't mean that MLAG is not functional.
 MLAG is mandatory for using VRR, which is enhanced VRRP and is needed also for the non-LAG uplink profiles.

 {{%/notice %}}

 ### VRR Configuration

 ESXi uses active/active uplinks to spread Geneve encapsulated traffic to both ToR leaf switches.
-Each TEP device sends traffic to it's default-gateway.
+Each TEP device sends traffic to its default-gateway.
 As each TEP device has its own VLAN on the underlying fabric switch, layer 3 gateways (VRR) need to be created for it.
-ESXi TEP IP addresses can be on a same or different subnets.
+ESXi TEP IP addresses can be on the same or different subnets.
 VMware best-practice configuration for TEP IP pool is to assign different subnets per physical rack.

 {{%notice note%}}

-VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMorion, or Overlay (TEP) traffic.
+VMware requires a VLAN per each type of traffic, for example, storage, vSAN, vMotion, or Overlay (TEP) traffic.
 This use case focus is only on the overlay VM to VM traffic and switches configurations.

 {{%/notice %}}

 The VLAN ID is a local parameter and not shared between the hypervisors.
-For deployment simplicty, use the same VLAN ID for all TEP devices used in both racks.
+For deployment simplicity, use the same VLAN ID for all TEP devices used in both racks.

 {{< tabs "101231231210 ">}}
 {{< tab " leaf01 ">}}